 Literacy and Numeracy Ideas for Play Based Learning

 I know that parents use learning activities that revolve around numbers and letters.
 In terms of literacy and numeracy, there are many approaches that can prove to be useful in ensuring efficient play-based learning.
-Below you have a list of ideas provided by the author of the book:
+Learning through play may take many forms, and below you have a list of ideas provided by the author of the book:

 -provide structured learning ‘opportunities’ indoors and outdoors, e.g. sand and water, stories, physical movement, singing and acting number stories and rhymes, cooking and shopping, two- and three-dimensional creative work, observing numbers and patterns in the environment and daily routines